nextcloud/documentation/deployment_recommendations/index.rst

 ownCloud Deployment Recommendations
 ===================================

 What is the best way to install and maintain ownCloud?
-The answer to that, of course, is *"it depends"* because every ownCloud customer has their own particular needs and IT infrastructure. ownCloud and the LAMP stack are highly-configurable, so we will present three typical scenarios and make best-practice recommendations for both software and hardware.
+The answer to that is *"it depends"* because every ownCloud customer has their own particular needs and IT infrastructure. ownCloud and the LAMP stack are highly-configurable, so we will present three typical scenarios and make best-practice recommendations for both software and hardware.